Azure/static-web-apps-cli/docs/www/docs/use/2-emulator.md

 ## 2.2 Serve from a specified folder

-You can override the behavior to start the emulator with a different staic assets folder.
+You can override the behavior to start the emulator with a different static assets folder.
 For instance, if your application artifacts are in `./my-dist` then use:

 ```bash
 swa start ./my-dist